Home / GraphQL API

 and POST

-requests are valid, it is recommended to use POST
+requests are valid, but it is recommended to use POST

 Your request should contain a JSON

-query. (this is just the Hello World call in our API).
-The variables
+query, which is just the Hello World call in the Highnote API.
+The ping

 curl -X POST \ -H 'Content-Type: application/json' \ -H 'Authorization: Basic <API_KEY>' \ --data '{"query":"query Ping {\n ping\n}"}' \ https://api.us.test.highnoteplatform.com/graphql